-• Tell ssh client to not ask before adding hosts to known_hosts file.
+• Tell ssh client to not ask before adding hosts to known\hosts file.
 Also it is a good idea to reduced the connection timeout in case of network problems.
-This is configured into ~/.ssh/config, see man ssh_config for a complete reference.:
+This is configured into ~/.ssh/config, see man ssh\config for a complete reference.
+Note also that the configuration for ssh must be propagated to the hosts:

 '''

 $ cat ~/.ssh/config

 ConnectTimeout 5

+ConnectionAttemts 1

 Host

 StrictHostKeyChecking no

 '''

 - Check that the sshd daemon is running in the hosts.
-Also remove any Banner option from the sshd_config file in the hosts. - Finally, Copy the front-end /var/lib/one/.ssh directory to each one of the hosts in the same path.
+Also remove any Banner option from the sshd\config file in the hosts. - Finally, Copy the front-end /var/lib/one/.ssh directory to each one of the hosts in the same path.